Routemaster

 systems, and on the other side a Brake Fault Diagnosis Chart.

-Electrical card features a diagram of the Flag Unit, Test Switch and Pressure Switch wiring (a frequent source of confusion and many test failures), while on the reverse are details of how to convert from Automatic to Semi-automatic gear control, by bridging out the Automatic Control Panel.
+The Electrical card features a diagram of the Flag Unit, Test Switch and Pressure Switch wiring (a frequent source of confusion and many test failures), while on the reverse are details of how to convert from Automatic to Semi-automatic gear control, by bridging out the Automatic Control Panel.

 Size 150mm x 100mm approx.